Kadenar/proposal-planner-js/README.md

 Proposal planning software built father-in-law at Robison Oil

-Aids in ability to create clients and proposals while managing the backend store of products, types, fees, commissions, etc
+Aids in ability to create clients and proposals while managing the backend store of products, types, fees, etc

 ## Install dependencies